Distinguished Research Award Overview & Past Recipients

 In summary, Professor Singh is a truly exceptional researcher who would stand out at most of the 131 top-ranked Carnegie research colleges, exactly the type of performer who is building our reputation as a cutting-edge center of expertise.
 The University of Michigan-Dearborn salutes him and proudly presents to him the Distinguished Service Award.

-Ya Sha (Alex) Yi, professor in the Department of Electrical and Computer Engineering, in the College of Engineering and Computer Science is this year’s recipient of the Distinguished Research Award.
+Ya Sha (Alex) Yi, professor in the Department of Electrical and Computer Engineering, in the College of Engineering and Computer Science is the recipient of the 2018 Distinguished Research Award.